World of Genomics: Vietnam originally written by Sophie Ormiston, September 2021. Updated by Bethany Hanson, November 2023.

 Prenatal diagnostic services in Vietnam have developed quickly, although they were only introduced in 2007.
 Non-invasive prenatal testing (NIPT) is now well established and a standard screening procedure for pregnant Vietnamese women.
 The screening is able to detect trisomies 21, 18 and 13 with over 99% accuracy.

 More than 12 million Vietnamese people carry the genetic variant that causes thalassemia, a recessive genetic blood disorder.
 The genetic frequency of thalassemia is particularly high in Vietnam.
 Carrier rates vary from 1.5% up to 25% in certain ethnic groups.
 In comparison, approximately 0.44% of the population in England carry the mutation.
 Despite this, Vietnam does not currently offer routine genetic testing for thalassemia.
 However, in May 2021, a pilot project began to screen pregnant women for this disorder.
 This is the first scientific study in Vietnam to use next generation sequencing (NGS) technology to screen for thalassemia.
-If the method deployed is found to be effective, the screening will be rolled out on a much wider scale.
+Initial trials appear to be effective and the screening may be rolled out on a much wider scale.

 - The 1000 Vietnamese Genome Project (1KVG): 1KVG is the first large-scale human whole genome sequencing project in Vietnam.
 VinGroup’s Institute of Big Data is carrying out the project.
 It began in 2019 and is expected to finish in 2024.
 The project is comprised of two phases – the first will sequence and analyse samples, and the second will use the findings to develop new testing methods for diseases and drug side effects.
 The researchers will compile the findings into a database accessible to global research communities.